View on GitHub

 1. Code selection

 The model is written in Go, an open source, free, cross-platform, self-dependent language.
-The Go language is inherently concurrent, meaning it has potential to create models that optimize computer resources.
+The Go language is inherently concurrent, meaning that creating models that optimize computer resources (i.e., scalable) can be implemented with ease.

 2. Queuing and Topology

-Conceptually, the model relies heavily on inferred causal relationships, such as runoff from a particular location moves in a downhill direction, where it may infiltrate and cease being runoff at downslope locations.
-From these relationships, the causal ordering of runoff processes is realized.
-This order is the model’s topology and gives rise to performance gains like recursive algorithms and queuing/load balancing.
+Conceptually, the model relies heavily on inferred causal relationships, such as runoff from a particular location moves in a downhill direction, where it may infiltrate and cease being runoff at any particular downslope location.
+From these relationships, the causal (downhill) ordering of runoff processes is realized.
+This order is the model’s topology and gives rise to performance gains like recursive algorithms and concurrent queuing/load balancing.

 3. Procedural selection (hydrological process simulation)

-The model represents a computational part of our data assimilation system (DAS), meaning it’s not intended to be a predictive tool, rather a means to gain information (runoff, recharge etc.) from readily available data.
+The model represents a computational part of the ORMGP’s data assimilation system (DAS), meaning it’s not intended to be a predictive tool, rather a means to gain spatially distributed information (runoff, recharge etc.) from readily available data.
 Ultimately the goal is to have at near-realtime, distributed hydro-climatological data, at sub-daily time-steps that includes estimates of:

 Theory